pierreavizou/universal-routed-flux-demo/README.md

 Then, `cd`into the project folder and run `npm install`.
 This will download all the dependencies.

-Finally, all you have to do is run `node entrypoint.js`.
+Finally, all you have to do is run `node entrypoint.js` or `npm start`.

 ## Notes